 The District Council has the power to make a Tree Preservation Order in the interest of amenity particularly where trees are considered to be at risk.
 Tree Preservation Orders can be made to protect native or ornamental trees whether they be individual trees, groups of trees, areas of trees and/or woodlands.
 There is no minimum size that a tree has to be to be included in a Tree Preservation Order.

 The presence of a Tree Preservation Order does not necessarily prevent works taking place to a tree.
 What it does do is make it an offence to wilfully damage, destroy, fell, top, lop or uproot a tree without first obtaining the consent of the District Council.
 Any work undertaken without consent is an offence liable on prosecution to a fine of up to £20,000 per tree.

 If you wish to carry out any work to trees protected by a Tree Preservation Order, you are required to complete the prescribed application form.
-A copy of the form and guidance notes for its completion can be downloaded from the Related Documents section at the bottom of this page.
-Alternatively, telephone 01629 761 244 to request a form.
+A copy of the form and guidance notes for its completion can be downloaded below:

 If the reasons for carrying out the proposed works include the condition of the tree, ie it is diseased or you have fears that it might break or fall; or the reasons relate to damage to a building, drains, walls or drives, then the application must be accompanied by written supporting evidence from relevant experts.